 The practice operates from studios in Paris and London.

-I speak regularly to industrial and academic audiences throughout the world and have contributed to television and radio programmes on architecture and design.
+I speak regularly to industrial and academic audiences throughout the world and have contributed to television and radio programmes on urban planning and design.

 Follow me on Twitter @Tim_Stonor